 Under our Articles, the number of directors may be fixed or changed from time to time by ordinary resolution but shall not be fewer than three.
-We currently have four directors.
-The Board believes that five is a sufficient number of directors to efficiently carry out the duties of the Board, as well as enhance the diversity of views, skills and experience the directors bring to the Board.
+We currently have five directors.
+The Board believes that five is a sufficient number of directors to efficiently carry out the duties of the Board at our current stage of development, as well as enhance the diversity of views, skills and experience the directors bring to the Board.